jazad136/react-udemy-samplefuncsclasses/README.md

 - The Videos project.
 <br>This is located in the "videos-app" directory
 <br>(for the videos project from the course)

+- The Widgets project.
+<br>This is located in the "widgets" directory
+<br>(for the widgets project from the course)

 ## Snapshots